fabbr/dotfiles/README.md

 	•	No broken shells
 	•	No missing icons

 Run once.
 Get to work.
+PERIOD